Mu2e/Offline/README.md

 # Pull Requests (IMPORTANT)

-When you are ready tp put in a pull request (PR) you should follow this protocol:
+When you are ready to put in a pull request (PR) you should follow this protocol:

 * Put in the PR as usual, **BUT** clearly label it as for the Mu2e-II branch by using this phase as the first in your description: ```MU2EII_SM21:```